dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-09-10-cryptography-is-not-enough.md

 ### Transcript

-The transcript was auto-generated at first and later corrected by Ivan, who also created a Russian [translation](#translations) of both the transcript, and the video.
-Thank you, Ivan. 🙏
+The transcript was auto-generated at first and later corrected by Ivan and Tony, who also created a Russian [translation](#translations) of both the transcript, and the video.
+Thanks to both. 🙏

 ```